didoesdigital/steno-dictionaries/README.md

 ## English Dictionaries

 - A main [`dict.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/dict.json) dictionary, containing many English words using briefs and phonetic strokes, but contains fewer misstrokes.

-## Misstrokes and bad habits

-- The [`misstrokes.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/misstrokes.json) dictionary is an automated dictionary created from entries deleted out of [`dict.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/dict.json) that haven't been moved to other dictionaries.
-- The [`bad-habits.json`](https://github.com/didoesdigital/steno-dictionaries/raw/master/dictionaries/bad-habits.json) dictionary is a hand-created dictionary that contains misstrokes (particularly ones you might want to keep for auto-correct).
-It also contains strokes that are not exactly misstrokes but for some reason are not "preferred" to hide them from Typey Type or stroke look up tools.

 ## Plover dictionaries